 Photo credit: Vipul Uthaiah

-This two-day conference offers New England-area college writing instructors—particularly those who are not able to attend the national CCCC—the opportunity to develop ideas for the classroom, build a network within the region, and become actively involved in the national organization.
+This two-day conference offers New England-area college writing instructors the opportunity to develop ideas for the classroom, build a network within the region, and become actively involved in the national organization.
 The virtual platform, however, allows folks from beyond the region to attend, and we look forward to extending the reach of this conference while remaining committed to our regional charge.

 To encourage participation and attendance, registration fees will be $30 for graduate students and retirees and $40 for professionals (part-time and adjunct faculty, full-time faculty, and secondary teachers).

 As mentioned above, nonmembers of CCCC are welcome to submit proposals but will be required to join the organization upon registering for the conference.